jiehwan94/jiehwan94.github.io/_posts/project/2016-08-29-DS-Internship-Project.md

 ![1](/assets/img/project/2016_Intern_PJT/1.jpg)

-For example, let's say that an oil and gas company (Customer A) wants to deliver gas from Austin, TX to Raleigh, NC.
-Customer A makes a contract with 3PL to deliver gas or "load" for \$1000.
-The sales rep, Kelly, at 3PL, inputs the load information, such as pick up time, arrival time, departure location, destination, load type, etc. to the software, which generates a list of gas-carrying trucks (Carrier X, Carrier Y, Carrier Z) that will be nearby Austin, TX to deliver the load.
+For example, let's say that an frozen yogurt company (Customer A) wants to deliver their product from Austin, TX to Raleigh, NC.
+Customer A makes a contract with 3PL to deliver the product or "load" for \$1000.
+The sales rep, Kelly, at 3PL, inputs the load information, such as pick up time, arrival time, departure location, destination, load type, product type, etc. to the software, which generates a list of refrigerated container trucks (Carrier X, Carrier Y, Carrier Z) that will be nearby Austin, TX to deliver the load.
 Kelly calls each carriers from the list and negotiates delivery price.
 Although Carrier Z offers the lowest price for delivery, Kelly is hesitant with  Carrier Z's capability.
 Rather, Kelly makes a contract with Carrier X at $600 who has successfully delivered similar loads in the past.
 This will leave Kelly with a total of \$1000 - \$600 = \$400 profit.

 BUT, something bad happens at the very last minute.

 ![2](/assets/img/project/2016_Intern_PJT/2.jpg)

-Four hours before the appointed pick up time, the Carrier X notifies Kelly that he cannot arrive on time to Austin and gives up to deliver the load due to many possible reasons: he ran late to the previous delivery location, an unexpected car accident broke out, he exceeded his total driving hour limit by law, and so on.
-This type of load that is firstly appointed to a carrier and later canceled is called a "bounce load."
+Four hours before the appointed pick up time, the Carrier X notifies Kelly that he can't arrive on time to Austin and gives up to deliver the load due to many possible reasons: he ran late to the previous delivery location, an unexpected car accident broke out, he exceeded his total driving hour limit by law, and so on.
+This type of load that is firstly appointed to a carrier and later cancelled is called a "bounce load."
 Kelly now has only 4 hours to find another carrier to deliver the load.
 If Kelly cannot to deliver the load on time, she will have to pay a penalty to Customer A for not complying with the contract which can also hurt the business relationship.
 With the urgent deadline, Kelly finds a carrier who agrees to deliver the load at \$1200.
 Although this will leave no profit to Kelly, she can do nothing but make a contract with a deficit of $200.

-- Due to the abrupt bounce load, the following problems occurred:
+- Due to the abrupt bounce load, Kelly is likely to:
 1. Make a contract with a new carrier at a higher price (lower margin)
-2. Damage customer relationship and pay late penalties if failed to deliver the load on time
+2. Damage customer relationship and pay late penalties if she fails to deliver the load on time

 What if Kelly could prevent the bounce load in the first place?
 What if she foresaw that Carrier X was likely to bounce the load and made a contract with Carrier Z in the first place who would have successfully delivered the load?